-Fourteen percent of nests (18 nests) with 23 eggs were abandoned after one to 32 days of incubation (Table 2).
-Eggs of eight two-egg clutches failed to hatch and were abandoned after the other in each clutch hatched, and another two were abandoned after the other egg in each clutch died hatching.
-Five additional eggs from four nests also died hatching.
-Three fledglings and 33 chicks were found dead of undetermined causes (22 percent of those hatched).
+Eleven percent of nests (12 nests) with 14 eggs were abandoned after one to 28 days of incubation (Table 2).
+Eggs of eight additional two-egg clutches failed to hatch and were abandoned after the other in each clutch hatched, and another four eggs in two clutches died hatching.
+Chick mortality was higher than usual this season with 46 chicks found dead of undetermined causes (30 percent of those hatched).
+This included the carcass of one chick found being scavenged by ants but it was not possible to determine whether they had contributed to cause of death or not.

 Abandoned

 Post-term Non-

 Abandoned (Failed to Died Uncertain predation

 Hatched Pre-term Hatch) Hatching Outcome Predation Mortality

-Nests 96 18 10 6 2 6
+Nests 85 12 8 2 2 10

-Eggs 162 23 10 7 2 6
+Eggs 155 14 8 4 4 13

-Chicks 4-5 33
+Chicks 3-5 46

-Fledglings 6 3
+Fledglings 4 0

-Adults 0 0
+Adults 0-1 0

 The majority of chick mortality and nest abandonment occurred through June and early July when depredation and daily disturbances to the colony by predators were documented.
 Some nest abandonment and chick mortality were possibly related to depredation of one or both adults.
-The high number of chick deaths also coincided with high mortality rates reported at other colonies (M. Post, pers. comm.), and with delayed nesting and lower than usual numbers of most breeding species of seabirds in the county (R.P., unpubl. data).
+The high number of chick deaths also coincided with high mortality rates reported at other colonies (M. Post, B. Bonesteel, pers. comm.), and with examples of delayed chick growth (R.P., unpubl. data).
 Such mortality may be related to localized decreases in prey fish availability during this critical period of the season, possibly due to shifting currents or sea surface temperatures.
 However, without regular sampling of the appropriate size fish, such conclusions as to fluctuations in prey availability are only speculative.